Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 Retrieve Resource(s)

-with the body of a given type - Once you get the
+- Using the toEntityto returnResponseEntitywith the body of a given type

 // retrieve a list of products